Filip7/ygh/README.md

 ## Should you use this as your main AUR helper?

 No, absolutely not, this is not fully featured nor battle tested.
-If you are looking for recommendations, I recommend [yay](https://github.com/Jguer/yay)
+If you are looking for recommendations, look at [yay](https://github.com/Jguer/yay)

 ## Contributing